qolvap/qolvap/README.md

-### 🚀 Self-Taught Front-End Developer

-Passionate about creating efficient solutions.
+I create the efficient solutions.
 My proven focus is on improving workflows through:

 - 🌐 Building interactive, responsive web sites & applications.
 - 🎨 Designing with meticulous attention to detail.